-Lease Term and Discount Rate 2021 2020
+Lease Term and Discount Rate 2022 2021

 Weighted-average remaining lease term (years)

 Operating leases 4 4

 Finance leases 2 2

 Weighted-average discount rate (%)

-Operating leases 2.7% 2.9%
+Operating leases 2.8% 2.7%

-Finance leases 3.0% 3.0%
+Finance leases 3.1% 3.0%

-Other Information 2021 2020
+Other Information 2022 2021

 (\$ millions)

 Cash paid for amounts included in the measurement of lease liabilities

-Operating cash flows from operating leases (2) (3)
+Operating cash flows from operating leases (2) (2)

 Supplementary non-cash information

-Right-of-use assets obtained in exchange for lease liabilities 6 3
+Right-of-use assets obtained in exchange for lease liabilities - 6

-In addition, the Corporation leases limited office facilities to others with remaining terms of 1 to 6 years.
+In addition, the Corporation leases limited office facilities to others with remaining terms of 1 to 5 years.
 Most leases include one or more options to renew, with renewal terms that may extend the lease term for 5 to 10 years.
 These leases are classified as operating leases and income received is recorded to other revenue.
-Lease revenue received for the year ended December 31, 2021 was not material to Consolidated Financial Statements.
+Lease revenue received for the year ended December 31, 2022, and lease payments to be received over the next five years and thereafter, are not material to these Consolidated Financial Statements.